BrunoVieiraL/xylophone_App/README.md

 # marimba_app

 A virtual xylophone using AudioPlayers package.
-Developed in Polimorfismo lessons.
+Project developed during the Dart and Flutter course by Polimorfismo.

 ## Getting Started